-- Soft toys and items such as cushions are removed from classrooms.
-Any items that are deemed necessary will be cleaned by newly purchased 'fogger' - Bins are emptied regularly through the day by the site team - Site staff are tasked with additional cleaning duties through the day, paying particular attention to door handles, stair bannisters, light switches and other areas that are touched regularly - A three hour clean of the school is carried out at the end of each day by the cleaning contractors - Staff only enter the main office for essential work.
-Staff use telephones to contact office staff or stand outside the main entrance hatch to ensure safe distancing - A dedicated space is set up to deal with pupils who are showing suspected corona virus symptoms (temperature + cough or loss of taste/smell) - the meeting room opposite the office.
-Furniture has been replaced with wipeclean chairs.
-A lidded bin collects any waste (tissues, paper towels) Any child who shows symptoms will be treated in here until they can be collected from school - The main medical room remains the hub for all other ill children e.g. bumped head, headache, tummy ache - Any minor bumps and scrapes will be treated at the site of injury by the first aider for that group - Pupils are taught in small groups with social distancing prioritised and promoted at all times.
-Staff work with regular groups to minimise cross-group mixing
+Where possible, children are encouraged to keep their distance from one another KS1 and KS2 children each have their own pack of stationery to work with (pencils and pens), although class resources can be shared by children if stringent handwashing is observed Soft toys and items such as cushions are removed from classrooms.
+Any items that are deemed necessary will be cleaned by newly purchased 'fogger' Bins are emptied regularly through the day by the site team Site staff are tasked with additional cleaning duties through the day, paying particular attention to door handles, stair bannisters, light switches and other areas that are touched regularly A three hour clean of the school is carried out at the end of each day by the cleaning contractors Staff only enter the main office for essential work.
+Staff use telephones to contact office staff or stand outside the main entrance hatch to ensure safe distancing A dedicated space is set up to deal with pupils who are showing suspected corona virus symptoms (temperature + cough or loss of taste/smell) - the meeting room opposite the office.
+Furniture has been replaced with wipe-clean chairs.
+A lidded bin collects any waste (tissues, paper towels) Any child who shows symptoms will be treated in here until they can be collected from school The main medical room remains the hub for all other ill children e.g. bumped head, headache, tummy ache Any minor bumps and scrapes will be treated at the site of injury by the first aider for that group Pupils are taught in class with social distancing prioritised and promoted at all head, headache, tummy ache Any minor bumps and scrapes will be treated at the site of injury by the first aider for that group Pupils are taught in class with social distancing prioritised and promoted at all times.
+Staff work with regular groups to minimise cross-group mixing, although certain staff may work across groups to ensure full curriculum provision is met All visitors must wear face coverings and adhere to the hygiene procedures around hand washing/sanitation